 THE NEED IN MAURY COUNTY

-Growing up in today’s world is not easy for anyone, but for many kids in Maury County it is tougher than ever before:
+Growing up in today’s world is not easy for anyone, but for many kids in our communities, it is tougher than ever before:

 - The violent crime rate in Columbia is nearly twice the national average